7 FLASHES

 Possible Causes

-Broken wall button wire, Shorted wall control cable, Defective Stanley wall console, Loose terminal screws at opener
+Broken wall button wire, Shorted wall control cable, Defective Stanley wall console, Loose terminal screws at the opener

 How to Fix / Troubleshooting